azam-a/azam-a.github.io/_posts/2015-07-12-Feel-Trip--L4D-SRCDS.md

 Using Hamachi, I assigned a static virtual IP for each user in the group.
 That way, their IP will remain constant and tracking plugins could track their in-game stats.

 I installed a few plugins and tweaked some of them to cater for non-legit users.
-Since legit clients do not have [AuthId](https://sm.alliedmods.net/api/index.php?fastload=show&id=1100), I had to patch the plugins to use [ClientIP](https://sm.alliedmods.net/api/index.php?fastload=show&id=400).
+Since non-legit clients do not have [AuthId](https://sm.alliedmods.net/api/index.php?fastload=show&id=1100), I had to patch the plugins to use [ClientIP](https://sm.alliedmods.net/api/index.php?fastload=show&id=400).

 ![_config.yml]({{ site.baseurl }}/images/l4d/plugins.png)